hln33/monkey-interpreter/readme.md

 # The Monkey Programming Language
 An interpreter written in Go, following the book "Writing an Interpreter Written in Go".
 I wrote this project as a fun little exercise to learn the Go programming language.

-* last left off at `Chapter 2: Parsing`: Call Expressions - page 93
+* last left off at `Chapter 3: Evaluation`: Giving Meaning to Symbols - page 103